 This publication is a commission of Orphaned Images, a project within Carnegie Museum of Art’s Hillman Photography Initiative, curated by Tina Kukielski and Alex Klein.

-Softcover; 272 pages; 176 color and black-and-white illustrations; available September 2016 from the CMOA Store and Distributed Art Publishers; ISBN 978-0-88039-057-6
+2015; softcover; 272 pages with 176 color and black-and-white illustrations; available from the CMOA Store and Distributed Art Publishers; ISBN 978-0-88039-057-6

 Storyteller: The Photographs of Duane Michals

 A self-taught photographer, Duane Michals broke away from established traditions of the medium during the 1960s.
 His messages and poems inscribed on the photographs, and his visual stories created through multiple images, defied the principles of the reigning practitioners of the form.
 Indeed, Michals considers himself as much a storyteller as a photographer.
 Accompanying a major traveling retrospective of his work, this book features Michals’s best-known early sequences, The Spirit Leaves the Body, Paradise Regained, and Chance Meeting—as well as works from later in his career such as The Bewitched Bee and Who is Sidney Sherman?
-Penetrating essays situate Michals within the history of 20th-century photography, explore the artist’s images of sexual identity and sensuality, examine his legacy today, and address the childlike aspects of his work—a theme that has never been widely examined.
-An annotated timeline of Michals’s biography includes rare archival materials and provides a unique glimpse into his life.
-Wide-ranging and timely, this volume offers a fresh appraisal of a popular artist who continues to create moving and experimental works that speak to a broad and evergrowing audience.
+Penetrating essays situate Michals within the history of 20th-century photography, explore the artist’s images of sexual identity and sensuality, examine his legacy today, and address the childlike aspects of his work.
+This volume of more than 75 original works will thrill Duane Michals aficionados, while introducing younger viewers to an innovative artist who redefined the role of the photograph in artistic expression.

 Named by TIME Magazine and The Daily Beast as one of the top coffee table books of 2014!

-Softcover and hardcover; 240 pages with 285 illustrations; Available from the CMOA Design Store and DelMonico Books; ISBN 978-3-7913-5370-8 (hardcover), 978-3-7913-6542-8 (softcover)
+2014; softcover and hardcover; 240 pages with 285 illustrations; available from the CMOA Store and DelMonico Books/Prestel; ISBN 978-3-7913-5370-8 (hardcover), 978-3-7913-6542-8 (softcover)

 Hélio Oiticica: To Organize Delirium